Lemoncode/react-by-sample/12_TableHttp/readme.md

 _./src/membersTable.tsx_

-- Import the new component :
+- Import the new component:

 ```diff